Unboxed-Software/solana-course/content/token22-metadata.md

 Create a new file `nft-with-metadata-pointer.ts`.

 We are going to create a mint that has a pointer to a Metaplex metadata account.
-We haven't created the account yet, but since it will be a PDA we can derive its address.
-The seeds used to derive a metadata account are:
+We haven't created the metadata account yet, but since it will be a PDA we can derive its address from the following seeds:

 1. **metadata**: Buffer of the string: 'metadata'.
 2. **Metaplex Program ID**: The public key representing the Metaplex program on Solana.
 3. **Mint's Public Key**: The public key of the mint associated with the NFT or token.

-Let's create a short helper function for deriving the metadata account address:
+Let's add our first code snippets to the file:

 ```ts
 import * as web3 from '@solana/web3.js';